rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-The method +alias_method_chain+ provides a shortcut for that pattern:
+The method `alias_method_chain` provides a shortcut for that pattern:

 ```ruby
 ActionController::TestCase.class_eval do